Sustainable Transport Solutions for New Zealand’s Future

 As we look to the future, several trends are likely to shape the evolution of sustainable transport in New Zealand and beyond.
 These trends include:

 • Electrification of Transport: The transition to electric vehicles will continue to gain momentum, driven by advancements in battery technology and charging infrastructure.
 The government’s commitment to the Electric Vehicles Programme aims to make EVs a mainstream choice for New Zealanders.
+This momentum also raises questions about future aerial options, such as Navigating Airworthiness Certification for Electric Aircraft.

 • Integration of Mobility Services: The rise of shared mobility services, such as ride-sharing and micro-mobility options (e.g., e-scooters), will play a significant role in reducing reliance on personal vehicles.
 Cities like Auckland are already exploring partnerships with mobility service providers to complement public transport offerings.